noamzaks/code-battles/README.md

 Follow the instructions in the [documentation](https://code-battles.readthedocs.org).

+## Development

+To work on the project, clone it, install the dependencies with `bun` and you are encouraged to use pre-commit (run `pip install pre-commit` and `pre-commit install`).

 # Roadmap

-- [ ] Download game file containing all decisions made.
+- [x] Download game file containing all decisions made.
-- [ ] Support game file re-run of a simulation.
+- [x] Support game file re-run of a simulation.
 - [ ] Support additional metadata to detect "highlight" simulations.

 ## Open Source Licenses